 Karen Shannon, Chief Executive

-Karen is responsible for the creative direction, strategic planning, programming, marketing and funding of Manchester Histories (MH) and Manchester Histories Festival (MHF).
-Karen believes that exploring histories and heritage is a great way of engaging with people and communities.
-A way to spark imaginations, learn new things, and to create work that has impact and meaning on the here and now, and the future.
+Karen is responsible for the creative direction, vision, strategic planning, programming, marketing and funding of Manchester Histories (MH) and Manchester Histories Festival (MHF).
+Karen believes that exploring histories and heritage is a great way of engaging with people and bringing different communities together.
+A way to spark imaginations, learn new things, and to use creative processes to bring histories to life.
+To co-create work that has impact and meaning on the here and now, and the future.

 Manchester Histories Trustees

 Hannah Barker (Chair)

 Hannah Barker is a historian of industrial revolution England, and the north of England in particular.
 She is Professor of British History at the University of Manchester and a Historical Advisor for the National Trust at Quarry Bank Mill.